Cambrian Line: Politics

 The Cambrian line was not directly threatened with closure in the 1963 Beeching Report.
 Later threats to the coastal part of the route, from Dovey Junction to Pwllheli, were subsequently withdrawn.
-Its tourism role is as a scenic route, as well as linking many coastal resorts and connecting to seven narrow-gauge tourist lines (these are the Talyllyn Railway, Welshpool and Llanfair Railway, Ffestiniog Railway, Welsh Highland Railway and the Vale of Rheidol Railway).
+Its tourism role is as a scenic route, as well as linking many coastal resorts and connecting to five narrow-gauge tourist lines (these are the Talyllyn Railway, Welshpool and Llanfair Railway, Ffestiniog Railway, Welsh Highland Railway and the Vale of Rheidol Railway).

 Performance

 With long sections of single line and limited passing points, minor disruptions on the Cambrian Line quickly lead to compound delays and partial cancellations.
 This, combined with short turnaround times at each end of the route, led to severe unpunctuality during much of the first decade of the 21st century.
 The extension of the service to Birmingham International in late 2008 has helped address this by eliminating the tight turnarounds at the heavily congested Birmingham New Street station.
 Maintenance changes and additional padding in public timetables has also helped improve performance figures overall.

-In Arriva Trains Wales' performance statistics the Cambrian Line was routinely the worst-performing service group between 2003 and 2008.
+In Arriva Trains Wales' performance statistics, the Cambrian Line was routinely the worst-performing service group between 2003 and 2008.
 Since early 2009, recorded timekeeping has improved – a considerable achievement, considering that the route has been the testing ground for brand new signalling technology previously unused on the British railway network.

 Line upgrade

 In October 2006, it was announced that Network Rail would pilot the European Rail Traffic Management System on the Cambrian Line.
 The ERTMS allows headways between trains using the same track to be reduced without affecting safety, allowing a more frequent service.
 Should the pilot scheme be successful, the system is expected to be rolled out on some other rural routes within the UK.

-The upgrade was expected to cost £59 million and was to be completed by December 2008, but the system was only released, for limited testing between Pwllheli and Harlech, in February 2010.
+The upgrade was expected to cost £59 million and was to be completed by December 2008, but the system was only released for limited testing, between Pwllheli and Harlech, in February 2010.
 Three signallers from the Machynlleth signalling centre and seven drivers were trained to operate the new equipment.
 Ansaldo STS were the principal contractors for the upgrade, with Thales as sub-contractors for the Telecomms and Eldin as installation subcontractors for all elements of UK infrastructure.

 Systra was in charge of testing and commissioning the ETCS and interlocking components of the signalling system.